Jonathan has been a 3D enthusiast, hobbyist, videographer and photographer since 2009 and keeps abreast of all things related to stereo 3D.

 Several other new apps are included, such as Leia Frame, which lets you use the device as a 3D picture frame with various options, and a Dicom viewer for medical professionals to view x-rays and other medical images stereoscopically.

 Another app with more widespread appeal is Leia Viewer which lets you look at computer models in 3D, but also adjust their parallax, texture, and lighting while zooming in and exploring them.
 The app is integrated with SketchFab, letting you browse their huge library of models featuring everything from characters to buildings and scenes.

 When it comes to the Lume Pad's camera, things have taken a step back.
 While the Red Hydrogen One lets you adjust resolution, frame rate, and even bit rate, the Lume Pad allows none of those things.
-It films roughly the same specs of full HD at 30 frames per second (with a slightly taller aspect ratio), but it doesn't allow a 3D preview while composing your shot.
+It films roughly the same specs of full HD at 30 frames per second (with a slightly taller aspect ratio).

-All in all, the camera is bare-bones, but it does the job and is essentially the same in specs as the Red Hydrogen One.
-However, Leia has said that an updated camera app with more options will be available to download soon.
+While the ability to preview your shot in 3D has been added along with the ability to lock the problematic auto-focus (which still works clumsily), all in all the camera is bare-bones, but it does the job and is essentially the same in specs as the Red Hydrogen One while having a slightly wider interaxial.
 Seen here are sample images taken with the Lume Pad, in half width side by side 3D format.

 © 2021 Jonathan Sabin